 Install the remaining vent and combustion air pipes as shown below.
-It is recommended that all pipes be cut, prepared, and pre-assembled before permanently cementing any joint.
+It is recommended that all pipes be cut, prepared, and preassembled before permanently cementing any joint.

 - 1. Working from furnace to outside, cut pipe to required length(s). - 2.
-De-burr inside and outside of pipe. - 3.
-Chamfer outside edge of pipe for better distribution of primer and cement. - 4.
-Complete the vent and combustion air pipe installation by connecting the concentric vent or by installing the required termination elbows as shown in Fig. 40, Fig. 41 and Fig. 50.
-For Ventilated Combustion Air Termination, see Fig. 49. - 5.
-Clean and dry all surfaces to be joined. - 6.
-Check dry fit of pipe and mark insertion depth on pipe. - 7.
-Insert the vent pipe into the vent elbow. - 8.
-Torque clamp on vent elbow 15 lb-in. - 9.
-Torque clamp on vent coupling 15 lb-in. - 10.
-Insert the combustion air pipe into the adapter. - 11.
+De-burr inside and outside of pipe. - Chamfer outside edge of pipe for better distribution of primer and cement. - 4.
+Clean and dry all surfaces to be joined. - 5.
+Check dry fit of pipe and mark insertion depth on pipe. - 6.
+Insert the vent pipe into the vent elbow. - 7.
+Torque clamp on vent elbow 15 lb-in. - 8.
+Torque clamp on vent coupling 15 lb-in. - 9.
+Insert the combustion air pipe into the adapter. - 10.
 Pilot drill a screw hole through the adapter into the combustion air pipe and secure the pipe to the adapter with sheet metal screws.
 DO NOT DRILL INTO POLYPROPYLENE VENT PIPES.
-Use an optional accessory vent coupling, if needed. - 12.
+Use an optional accessory vent coupling, if needed. - 11.
 Seal around the combustion air pipe with silicone or foil tape.
 SILICONE SEALERS MAY NOT BE APPROPRIATE FOR POLYPROPYLENE VENT SYSTEMS.
-SEE POLYPROPYLENE VENT SYSTEM MANUFACTURER'S INSTRUCTIONS. - 13.
-After pipes have been cut and pre-assembled, apply generous layer of cement primer to pipe fitting socket and end of pipe to insertion mark.
+SEE POLYPROPYLENE VENT SYSTEM MANUFACTURER'S INSTRUCTIONS. - 12.
+After pipes have been cut and preassembled, apply generous layer of cement primer to pipe fitting socket and end of pipe to insertion mark.
 Quickly apply approved cement to end of pipe and fitting socket (over primer).
 Apply cement in a light, uniform coat on inside of socket to prevent buildup of excess cement.
 Apply second coat.
-DO NOT CEMENT POLYPROPYLENE FITTINGS. - 14.
+DO NOT CEMENT POLYPROPYLENE FITTINGS. - 13.
 While cement is still wet, twist pipe into socket with 1/4-in. turn.
-Be sure pipe is fully inserted into fitting socket. - 15.
+Be sure pipe is fully inserted into fitting socket. - 14.
 Wipe excess cement from joint.
-A continuous bead of cement will be visible around perimeter of a properly made joint. - 16.
-Handle pipe joints carefully until cement sets. - 17.
+A continuous bead of cement will be visible around perimeter of a properly made joint. - 15.
+Handle pipe joints carefully until cement sets. - 16.
 Horizontal portions of the venting system shall be supported to prevent sagging.
-Space combustion air piping and vent piping hangars as shown in Table 17.
-Support pipes using perforated metal hanging strap or commercially available hangars or straps designed to support plastic pipe.
+Space combustion air piping and vent piping hangars as shown in Table 10.
+Support pipes using perforated metal hanging strap or commercially available hangars or straps designed to support plastic pipe. - 17.
+Slope the vent and combustion air piping downward towards furnace.
+A minimum slope of at least 1/4-in.
+(6 mm) per linear ft.(1-in (25 mm) per 4 ft.(1.2 M)) with no sags between hangers is required.
+See Caution Box below.